-Whilst significant uncertainty remains over the remedy to be agreed and the extent to which the Court of Appeal's judgement impacts on the LGPS, an initial estimate of the financial impact of the McCloud judgement, by the scheme's actuaries, indicates that it would not have a material impact on the Authority's reported net pension liability at 31 March 2019 or on the reported IAS19 pension costs for 2018-19.
-The present value of scheme liabilities consequently exclude any specific allowance for the potential impact of the McCloud judgement.
+At 31 March 2019 an initial estimate of the financial impact of the McCloud judgement, by the scheme's actuaries, indicated that it would not have a material impact on the Authority's reported net pension liability at 31 March 2019 or on the reported IAS19 pension costs for 2018-19.
+The present value of scheme liabilities at 31 March 2019 consequently excluded any specific allowance for the potential impact of the McCloud judgement.
+At 31 March 2020 the impact of the McCloud judgement has been reassessed based on calculations carried out on individual member data supplied for the 2019 round of actuarial valuations and an estimate of the additional liabilities arising from the judgement included in the IAS 19 post-employment benefit (LGPS) liabilities at that date.
+In 2019-20, past service costs of £1,339k include £891k in respect of the recognition of liabilities arising from the McCloud judgement.

-32.6 Composition of Local Government pension scheme assets
+31.6 Composition of Local Government pension scheme assets